PharrellWANG/HTM162-Bazel-Cmake/README.rst

 AND parallel computing offered by GPU).

 .. warning:: If you don't have any parallel computing when doing predictions, then the GPU will help nothing even you
                 compiled your binary with GPU support.
+(E.G., when doing the same non-parallel computing, CPU of *Intel core i7* can be faster than GPU of *NVIDIA GTX980*.
+More specific, running 12288 predictions for 8x8 size images on Intel core i7 can be 10 seconds faster than on GTX980.)

 Using Only CPU
 ^^^^^^^^^^^^^^